- Sprains and strains

 - X-rays where needed

-There are nine Urgent Care Centres (UCCs) across North West London, open 24/7 every day of the year.
+There are nine Urgent Treatment Centres (UTCs) across North West London, open 24/7 every day of the year.
 They are often located at a hospital and you can just walk in.
 You do not need an appointment.

-UCCs are staffed by GPs and nurses with specialist skills in urgent care.
-UCCs are for patients whose conditions are urgent enough that they cannot wait for a GP appointment, but who do not need emergency treatment at A&E.
+UTCs are staffed by GPs and nurses with specialist skills in urgent care.
+UTCs are for patients whose conditions are urgent enough that they cannot wait for a GP appointment, but who do not need emergency treatment at A&E.

-Adults and children can use Urgent Care Centres for:
+Adults and children can use Urgent Treatment Centres for:

 - Sprains and strains of ankles, wrists and knees